dunst-project/dunst-project.org/content/documentation.md

 <dt id="separator_height-default:-2"><b>separator_height</b> (default: 2)</dt>
 <dd>

-<p>The height in pixels of the separator between notifications, if set to 0 there will be no separating line between notifications.</p>
+<p>The height in pixels of the separator between notifications, if set to 0 there will be no separating line between notifications.
+This setting will be ignored if <b>gap_size</b> is greater than 0.</p>

 </dd>
 <dt id="padding-default:-8"><b>padding</b> (default: 8)</dt>